matyus/matyus.github.com/_posts/2022-01-29-products-and-features-are-a-means-to-an-end.md

 tags: product development process agile
 ---

-This is a stream of consciousness or meditation on how I think about product development in relation to the problems it solves.
+This is a stream of consciousness or meditation on how I think about product development.

-As the title states, I think all pf this boils down to the idea that products and features are merely a means for solving aa specific problem.
-And here I begin unpacking that.
+As the title states, all of this boils down to the idea that products and features are merely a means for solving a specific problem.

 Every good explanation starts with analogy, right?